List of countries by intentional homicide rate

-The countries with the most homicides per unit population are generally countries with small populations (very narrow rectangles in chart, 2021).
+The countries with the most homicides per unit population, 2021.
+Countries with high rates are generally those with small populations (shown with very narrow rectangles).

 The list of countries by homicide rate is derived from United Nations Office on Drugs and Crime (UNODC) data, and is expressed in number of deaths per 100,000 population per year.
-For example, a homicide rate of 30 out of 100,000 is presented in the table as "30", and corresponds to 0.03% of the population dying by homicide.
+For example, a homicide rate of 30 out of 100,000 is presented in the table as "30", and corresponds to 0.03% of the population dying by homicide per year.
 The reliability of underlying national murder rate data may vary.
 Only UNODC-vetted data is used in the main table to maintain consistency.
 In some cases, it may not be as up to date as other sources.

 Homicide rates may be under-reported for political reasons.

 A study undertaken by the Geneva Declaration on Armed Violence and Development estimated that there were approximately 490,000 intentional homicides globally in 2004, for a rate of 7.6 per 100,000.
 UNODC calculated a global estimated rate of 6.9 per 100,000 in 2010; 6.2 per 100,000 in 2012; 6.1 per 100,000 in 2017; and a rate of 5.61 per 100,000 for 2022.

 Definition

 The class of violent deaths documented in this article is intentional killing of others outside of war.
 Deaths occurring during situations of civil unrest are a grey area.

-A map of countries by their intentional homicide rate per 100,000 people, 2023.
-Source: United Nations Office on Drugs and Crime.
+A map of countries by their intentional homicide rate per 100,000 people.
+Latest available year up to year on map.
+From Our World in Data.
+Data: United Nations Office on Drugs and Crime.

+The United Nations Office on Drugs and Crime (UNODC), which collects global data on intentional homicide, currently using the International Classification of Crime for Statistical Purposes, ICCS 2015, has offered details on the methodology and definitions used, and on the limitations which exist.

-Intentional homicide is defined by the United Nations Office on Drugs and Crime (UNODC) in its Global Study on Homicide report thus:
+The UNODC in its 2013 Global Study on Homicide report stated that:

 Within the broad range of violent deaths, the core element of intentional homicide is the complete liability of the direct perpetrator, which thus excludes killings directly related to war or conflicts, self-inflicted death (suicide), killings due to legal interventions or justifiable killings (such as self-defence), and those deaths caused when the perpetrator was reckless or negligent but did not intend to take a human life (non-intentional homicide).

 Though some discrepancies exist in how specific categories of intentional killings are classified, the definitions used by countries to record data are generally close to the UNODC definition, making the homicide rates highly comparable at the international level.
 UNODC uses the homicide rate as a proxy for overall violence, as this type of crime is one of the most accurately reported and internationally comparable indicators.